Skip to content

 Customise Bubble Symbol

-1. download sample SLD file
+1. download the sample SLD file

 2. go to Layer Properties > Symbology > Style > Load Style > … (select downloaded SLD file) > Load Style